TED the WAITER

 Greetings, folks.
 My name is Ted, and I will be taking care of you tonight.
 Here are your menus.
 Your cocktails have been ordered.
 I’ll drop them off in a few moments, and when you’re ready, we’ll discuss the specials.
 In the meantime, have a look at some of my stories.
 I call them “re-enactments” of my life on the floor.
 During my 35 years in the restaurant business, I’ve waited on tens of thousands of people, worked alongside hundreds of fellow-waiters, bussers, bartenders, and managers; and I’ve been bullied, tormented and ultimately loved by dozens of chefs, sous-chefs, salad girls, pastry boys, and the unsung heroes of the restaurant world, dishwashers.
 These are our stories…well some of them.

 Take note that I’ve changed many a name.
-Some time has been compressed.
-Some incidents have been re-ordered.
+Time has been compressed.
+Incidents have been re-ordered.
 But every story is absolutely true and really happened.
 If you like what you read, and want to read more, SUBSCRIBE!!!
-I will post a new story every Friday.

 Thanks for coming along for the ride.
 And away we go….